 Vache Gabrielyan specializes in public administration and economics.
 He studied at the Yerevan State University and received his Doctor of Philosophy in Public Administration from Rutgers University.
 He has served as Vice-Governor of the Central Bank of Armenia (2008-2010), Minister of Finance (2010-2012), Minister-Chief of Government Staff (2013-2014), Chief Advisor to the Prime Minister (May – November 2014), as well as the Deputy Prime Minister of Armenia, and the Minister of International Economic Integration and Reforms (2014-2018).
+Effective January, 2019 Dr. Vache Gabrielyan has been appointed as Dean of the Manoogian Simone College of Business and Economics (CBE).
 Dr. Vache Gabrielyan is the author of a number of scientific papers published in Armenia and abroad.

 PhD, Rutgers University

 Public Administration, Public Policy, Research Methods

 - Red Tape from Red Square: Bureaucratic Commentary in Soviet Graphic Satirical Art, with Marc Holzer, Iryna Illiash and Lyudmila Kuznetsova, National Sector for Public Productivity, 2010.

 - “Bureaucracy on the Silver Screen: A World-Wide Perspective.”
 Co-editor: Marc Holzer, Public Voices, Vol. 4, No. 2 (2000).

 - “Post-Soviet Bureaucracy: Change and Continuity,” Co-editor: Marc Holzer, special issue of the International Journal of Public Administration, Vol. 22, No. 1, 1999.